-Kansas adds Florida, South Carolina to travel quarantine list
+Kansas removes Alabama, Arkansas, South Carolina from travel quarantine list

 Governor Laura Kelly announced Monday that two new states have been added to Kansas’ travel quarantine list.